ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 # in flight
+* iterate on gameplay mechanics

 # next
-* iterate on gameplay mechanics
+* [ ] handle deprecation warnings
+* make main menu screen semi transparent so background cube can be seen

 # soon
-* [ ] make the game screen more responsive - suggest the console run side-by-side on a computer, deal with mobile later
-* [ ] reintroduce the threejs spinning cube on the main page, hide a teapot somewhere
+* [x] reintroduce the threejs spinning cube on the main page, hide a teapot somewhere
-* [ ] handle deprecation warnings
+* [ ] optimize webpack bundle size (code splitting, lazy loading)
 * rename across the board for "neon dominance"
 * more iteration on demo mode
 * set up a droplet to run this and share it